Estimated reading time: 7 minutes

 Budget Food Costs One Step At A Time

-Before determining your grocery budget, it’s essential to know what your current situation is costing you.
+Before determining your grocery budget, knowing what your current situation is costing you is essential.

-Most often, my question goes unanswered, or I get a response of “I don’t know” because grocery shopping is simply buying food for the week and paying the bill for some consumers.
+My question often goes unanswered, or I get a response of “I don’t know” because grocery shopping is simply buying food for the week and paying the bill for some consumers.

 Unfortunately, budgeting and frugality are generally not part of the shopping trip until it becomes necessary for some people.
 Don’t make this be you.